Newport Railway, Scotland: Opening

-The Tay Bridge opened on 1 June 1878 and the Newport Company progressed with building its line.
+The Tay Bridge opened on 1 June 1878 and the Newport Railway Company progressed with building its line.
 It opened to traffic on 12 May 1879 between Newport and the relocated Tayport station, and throughout on 13 May 1879: The Tay-Port ferry closed and residential travel from the Fife coast to Dundee became a practical possibility.

 The line was single track except for a crossing loop at Tayport and another at Wormit.
 A crossing loop was provided at East Newport in 1878.
 Tay-Port became Fife's largest station north of Cupar.

 In the down direction, the line from Tayport to East Newport climbed at 1 in 83 and 1 in 72 for 2.5 miles, and was then broadly level to beyond the station, then falling at 1 in 103 and 1 in 193 for about a mile past West Newport, levelling off to 1 in 313 for a quarter mile, then falling at 1 in 66 to Wormit tunnel; through the tunnel the line fell at 1 in 178.